2008 Acura TSX - Powertrain

 - Maintenance-free silent-chain camshaft drive

-- Aluminum block with cast-in, centrifugally cast iron cylinder liners for light weight and durability
+- Aluminum cylinder block with cast-in iron cylinder liners for light weight and durability

-- Aluminum block and one piece aluminum crankshaft carrier for improved strength
+- One piece aluminum crankshaft carrier for improved strength

 - Maintenance-free serpentine accessory drive with auto-tensioner

-The TSX features the latest iteration of the Variable Valve Timing and Lift Electronic Control (VTEC) system.
-By varying valve lift based on key engine parameters, VTEC lets the engine develop strong low-end torque and exceptional high rpm power.
-The TSX engine features the "intelligent" i-VTEC system.
-This "intelligent" system adds VTC (Variable Timing Control) to VTEC to provide continuously variable camshaft timing.
-By allowing the valve lift and valve timing to be adjusted to suit the engine's operating parameters from moment to moment, i-VTEC provides substantial performance, efficiency and emissions improvements.
+The TSX features Acura's Variable Valve Timing and Lift Electronic Control (VTEC®) system.
+By varying valve lift based on key engine parameters, VTEC® lets the engine develop strong low-end torque along with exceptional high rpm power.
+In addition, the TSX engine features the "intelligent" i-VTEC® system.
+This "intelligent" system adds VTC (Variable Timing Control) to VTEC® to provide continuously variable, computer controlled camshaft timing.
+By allowing the valve lift and valve timing to be continuously adjusted to suit the engine's operating parameters from, i-VTEC® provides further performance, efficiency and emissions improvements.

-The i-VTEC system incorporates VTC (Variable Timing Control), which continuously adjusts the intake cam timing to suit engine operating conditions.
+The i-VTEC® system incorporates Variable Timing Control™ (VTC™), which continuously adjusts the intake cam timing to suit engine operating conditions.
 This precise control of cam timing benefits power output, fuel economy and emissions performance.

-The powertrain control unit monitors cam position, intake manifold pressure and engine rpm, and then commands a VTC actuator to advance or retard the intake cam, optimizing engine output and reducing emissions.
-At idle, the intake cam is almost fully retarded to deliver a stable idle and reduce oxides of nitrogen (NOx) emissions.
-The intake cam is progressively advanced as rpm builds, so the intake valves open sooner and valve overlap increases.
-This reduces pumping losses, which increases fuel economy and further reduces exhaust emissions due to the creation of an internal exhaust-gas recirculation effect.
-By continuously optimizing the amount of intake cam advance or retard based on the operating conditions, the TSX engine is both powerful and exceptionally flexible.
+The powertrain control unit (PCM) monitors camshaft position, intake manifold pressure and engine rpm, and then commands a VTC actuator to advance or retard the intake camshaft thus optimizing engine output and reducing emissions.
+At idle, the intake camshaft is almost fully retarded to deliver a stable idle and reduced oxides of nitrogen (NOx) emissions.
+The intake camshaft is progressively advanced as engine rpm builds, so the intake valves open sooner and valve overlap increases.
+This method reduces pumping losses, which increases fuel economy and further reduces exhaust emissions due to the creation of an internal exhaust-gas recirculation effect.

 CYLINDER HEAD / VALVETRAIN

-The cylinder head is pressure-cast aluminum alloy and features four-valves-per-cylinder driven by dual overhead cams.
-An automatically adjusted silent-type chain drives the cams; it is maintenance free and runs in an oil bath for maximum durability.
-The combustion chambers have large "squish" areas to promote faster flame propagation and more complete burning-factors in reduced carbon monoxide (CO) and hydrocarbon (HC) exhaust emissions.
+The cylinder head is constructed of pressure-cast aluminum alloy and features four-valves-per-cylinder driven by dual overhead camshafts (DOHC).
+An automatically adjusted silent-type chain drives the camshafts.
+The chain is maintenance free and runs in an oil bath for maximum durability.
+The combustion chambers have large "squish" areas to promote faster flame propagation and more complete burning-important factors in reduced carbon monoxide (CO) and hydrocarbon (HC) exhaust emissions.

 CRANKSHAFT, ENGINE BLOCK AND OIL PAN